 The tighter you wrap the tie and fold it over, the more secure and taut the chain link fabric will be.

-In a typical installation, one is recommended to place a tie every 18 to 24 inches along the fencing and up the fence posts.
+In a typical installation, recommended tie spacing is every 18 to 24 inches along the fencing and up the fence posts.
 It's best to go with 18 inches between each tie, though, because this will keep the chain link fabric well-suspended over the long haul.
-At fractions of a penny per tie or band, it's worth it to spend a more time securely affixing the fabric at intervals of 1 foot.
-On vertical posts, however, use one tie every foot, at a minimum.
+At pennies per tie or band, it's worth it to spend a more time securely affixing the fabric at intervals of 1 foot.
+On vertical posts use one tie every foot at a minimum.